aspose-total/Aspose.Total-Products/total/en/python-net/conversion/rtf-to-xlt/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a RTF to XLT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert RTF to XLT</h2>

+Rich Text Format (RTF) is a document file format used by Microsoft Word and other word processing applications.
+It is a text-based format that supports basic text formatting such as bold, italic, underline, font size, and color.
+However, it does not support advanced features such as tables, charts, and images.
+On the other hand, Microsoft Excel (XLT) is a spreadsheet application that supports advanced features such as tables, charts, and images.
+Therefore, it is often necessary to convert RTF documents to XLT in order to take advantage of the advanced features of Excel.

+<h2>How Aspose.Total Helps for RTF to XLT Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from RTF to XLT.
+It is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert RTF file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+Aspose.Words for Python via .NET is a powerful API that can be used to create, edit, and convert documents in various formats.
+It supports a wide range of document formats such as DOC, DOCX, RTF, HTML, and PDF.
+It also supports advanced features such as tables, charts, and images.
+Aspose.Cells for Python via .NET is an Excel API that can be used to create, edit, and convert Excel documents in various formats.
+It supports a wide range of Excel formats such as XLS, XLSX, CSV, and HTML.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert RTF file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+In conclusion, Aspose.Total for Python via .NET is a powerful API that can be used to automate the conversion process from RTF to XLT.
+It is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert RTF file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.
+This API can help Python developers to add a RTF to XLT conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}